darrturner5/Thermal-Tracking-Experiment/progress.md

             mlx.getFrame(frame)
             except ValueError:
               continue

+      plt.imshow(frame)
+      plt.colorbar()
+      plt.show()

+-  This was to get the sensor to run and continously display an image.
+I kept getting:

+        ModuleNotFoundError: No module named 'board'

 - Error messages that the board module isnt being read.
-In Terminal:

-      cd thermal_tracker
-      source venv/bin/activate
-      pip install adafruit-blinka
-      pip install adafruit-circuitpython-mlx90640

-- This still did not solve the issue.
-Im still getting ModuleNotFound errors regarding busio and board imports.
-They are installed and Ive tried to change the Python interpreter in Thonny but nothing seemed to work today.
+This is pointing towards an interpreter issue in Thonny.
+I tried to change it to a different interpreter that has these libraries installed.
+Both the busio and board imports still arent found inside the code.
+These should be included inside the adafruit-blinka library.
+Maybe im not changing it to the right interpreter.
+So we'll try again tomorrow.